bobbae/gcp/challenges/database/README.md

 ## Challenge 2

-Construct a SQL query that returns the titles of albums that can are priced greater than the average price of the albums of the particular artist.
+Construct a SQL query that returns the titles of albums that are priced greater than the average price of the albums of the particular artist.

 ## Challenge 3